tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-continuous-delivery-adding-an-automated.md

   <img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/interfacetests.png" title="Interface Tests Project" /><br /> Interface Tests Project
 </div>

 The project uses Selenium WebDriver to interface with the web browser by implementing the PageObject pattern (I covered this in a [previous Selenium post][4] if you would like to read more about the mechanics).
-Using this pattern I create a library of “Pages” that each correspond to a Page in my website.
+Using this pattern I create a library of "Pages" that each correspond to a Page in my website.

-With an abstracted library of “Pages”, I then use Nunit to write tests that follow a path of actions or pages through the site.
+With an abstracted library of "Pages", I then use Nunit to write tests that follow a path of actions or pages through the site.
 For instance, a tour of the site looks like this:

 ```csharp
 [TestFixture]